French carved 19th century gilded wood floor mirror

 Description

 Good condition, originating from an antique palace in central Milan.
 This antique mirror can be leaned against a wall.
-Decoratively hand-carved flowers and leaves in the Louis-Philippe style with beaded elements.
+Decoratively handcrafted carved flowers and leaves in the Louis Philippe style with beaded elements.

 Details around the frame are exquisite, especially on the top with scrolls and botanical decorations.
 Inside the frame are beads and a very detailed geometric pattern running across the entire front of the frame.
 The back of this mirror is made of original Cembran pine wood, and the crest is made of linden wood.
 This very impressive mirror is French and dates from around 1870.
-The gilding is in its original state, showing minor, professional, age-related restorations.
+The gilding is in its original state and features fine, professional, aged touch-ups.

-Stylish antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is a growing appreciation for high-quality vintage items that possess character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+Stylish antique furniture and accessories can be an excellent idea for interior design.
+Today, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
+There are many different styles in antique furniture, each with its characteristic features.

 Several key styles stand out among antique furniture.
-Eclectic furniture refers to the 19th century, notably the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Eclectic furniture refers to the 19th century, marked by the beloved Biedermeier style.
+Its early-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon’s reign.
 It features significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture, such as Louis XVI style, also draws heavily from ancient architecture.
-Antique products in Rococo and Louis XV styles are also noteworthy.
-Baroque, deriving from the Portuguese word 'barocco'—meaning irregularly developed pearl—was characterized by highly ornate, luxurious furniture designed to dazzle with splendor and play a significant role in opulence.
-Selectively used materials emphasized the grandeur of these pieces.
+Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a prominent role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can see how much the Baroque style influenced modern classical furniture, which often resembles the grandeur of the past.
-The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, strong bases, and relief carvings.
-These pieces were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly defined chest furniture.
-Mythology and ancient themes were also popular, with supports and legs taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical era.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a substantial mark on furniture design.
+Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.

-Lion paws and eagle heads are common motifs in Renaissance style.
-Currently, many global companies reproduce such furniture, inspired by Italian and French artisans, as a tribute to the beauty of Renaissance antiques.
-It’s important to remember that furniture styles varied by country, each with its unique character.
-This is especially crucial when seeking exclusive antique pieces suited to your interior.
+Lion paws, eagle heads—these are common features in Renaissance style.
+Currently, many global companies reproduce such furniture, inspired by Italian and French craftsmen.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that each country perceived furniture production differently, so each style had its unique character.
+This is especially crucial when searching for an exclusive antique that suits your interior.

-The key to stylish antique furniture is originality.
-Ultimately, this is vital for buyers, as the market is flooded with fakes.
-Luxury Products provides documentation confirming the authenticity and accurate description of each item.
-We also have experts, including art appraisers, historians, and specialists from around the world, available to assist you.
+The most important aspect of stylish antique furniture is originality.
+Ultimately, this is vital from the buyer’s perspective, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details